wajsanders97/Explainable-Pneumonia-Detection-via-Chest-Xray-Images/README.md

 The Kermany dataset, consists of 5856 chest X-ray images from a large population of both adults and children, unevenly distributed among the classes “Pneumonia” and “Normal.”

-I chose to use Tensorflow, Keras with a Custom CNN Classifier:
+I chose to use Tensorflow, Keras, Python with a Custom CNN Classifier: